Maharashtra CM announces survey by state commission to assess backwardness of Marathas | Education

 - India

-The state Commission for Backward Classes will conduct a survey from January 23 to asses the social, economic and educational backwardness of the Maratha community, Maharashtra Chief Minister Eknath Shinde said on Saturday.
+Maharashtra Chief Minister Eknath Shinde has said the state Commission for Backward Classes will conduct a survey from January 23 to asses the social, economic and educational backwardness of the Maratha community.

-The Maratha community has been demanding reservations in government jobs and education under the Other Backward Class (OBC) category.
+The Maratha community has been demanding reservation in government jobs and education under the Other Backward Class (OBC) category.

-The chief minister directed the administration to carry out this survey in three different shifts on war footing.
+The chief minister on Saturday directed the administration to carry out the survey in three different shifts on a war footing.

+He has demanded the issuance of blanket Kunbi (OBC) caste certificates to all Marathas.

+At the meeting, Shinde directed officials to inform villagers about the survey exercise and share details with gram panchayat offices.

-''In order to check the social, economic and educational backwardness of the Maratha community, the state Commission for Backward Classes is going to start a survey on war footing from January 23.
-This work should be given a top priority and the survey should be carried out accurately with punctuality'', the chief minister said.
+''In order to check the social, economic and educational backwardness of the Maratha community, the state Commission for Backward Classes is going to start a survey on a war footing from January 23.
+This work should be given the top priority and the survey should be carried out accurately with punctuality,'' the chief minister said.

 The survey will be conducted from January 23 to January 31, which will cover Maratha and non-Maratha open categories.

 An estimated 2.50 crore families will be surveyed.
-Renowned institutions like the Gokhale Institute in Pune and IIPS will assist in carrying out this excercise, the chief minister said.
+Renowned institutions like the Gokhale Institute in Pune and IIPS will assist in carrying out this exercise, the chief minister said.

 Shinde also asked the administration to carry out the training of enumerators and officers properly and maintain a daily record.